A photo tutorial on how to make almond butter. Homemade almond butter is absolutely delicious and only takes 25 to 30 minutes to prepare!

 - Preheat your oven to 350 degrees F.

-- Spread the almonds over a large baking sheet.
-Bake 10 to 15 minutes, or until almonds appear puffy and deeply golden.
+- Spread the raw almonds over a large baking sheet.
+Bake the raw almonds for 10 to 15 minutes, or until they appear puffy and deeply golden.
 Remove from oven and allow almonds to cool.

 - Transfer roasted almonds to a food processor.
 Process until a thick paste forms.
 You'll likely need to stop the food processor to scrape the sides to help move it along.
 Continue processing until your desired consistency is reached.
 For grainy almond butter, process 5 minutes.
 For smooth and creamy almond butter, process 10 to 15 minutes.

 - Transfer almond butter to a sealable jar and refrigerate.
 Keep for up to 2 months.

 - Use almond butter on toast or for drizzling over yogurt and granola with fresh fruit and honey.